nixlynxbites/Learning_Galois_Fields/Exercises/02_Field_Theory.md

 ## Exploring GF(5) Exercises

+- Convince yourself these tables are correct.
+Hint: they might not be ;-)
     - The Multiplication Table isn't correct 3*3 should result in 4
+- What's an easy method to sanity-check a multiplication table?
+Hint: think about what multiplicative inverses imply about uniqueness.
     - An easy method to check is to take the column of the inverse and flip it

+- Explore GF(2).
+Does it still work?
+What common computer operation is addition?
+What common computer operation is multiplication?

 GF(2) Tables: